NeCTAR-RC/tutorials/_cli-101/02-basic-actions.md

 /home/ubuntu
 ```

-To show the files and subdirectories that you may have in your home directory you can use the `ls` command.
+To list the files and subdirectories that you may have in your home directory you can use the `ls` command.

 ```
 ubuntu@myinstance:~$ ls